pablo-reyes8/multiscale-vision-transformers/README.md

 - Vaswani et al., “Attention is All You Need,” NeurIPS 2017.

 ## License
-Unless stated otherwise, the project is distributed under the [MIT License](LICENSE).
+Unless stated otherwise, the project is distributed under the MIT License (see `LICENSE`).
 Individual submodules may ship with their own notices if required.